nodejs/admin/us-export-control.md

 For the Node.js binary downloads this is covered by making all of the source available through the GitHub repositories.

-PENDING: We will solict volunteers to:
+PENDING: We will solicit volunteers to:
 * Create tooling to crawl through the github repositories and node.js to look for binaries.
 * Review the list of binaries and identify if they contain